“It’s not easy to be young and require institutional care.”

 Despite the restrictions, Nicole and her coworkers are dedicated to maintaining as many connections as possible.
 They’ve coordinated virtual calls with families and friends as well as ‘window visits’.
 Nicole has reached out to family members to offer support and reassurance as families worry in their own isolated circumstances about their loved ones.

 As people across Canada begin to venture out of self-isolation, let’s remember that the isolation for those in long-term care will not end with the lifting of restrictions.
 While Nicole and the other long-term care staff across Canada take action to lessen social isolation for people living in care facilities, we can also work to break down barriers.
-As MS Awareness Month draws to a close, let’s commit to continue to reduce isolation for affected by this debilitating disease.
+As MS Awareness Month draws to a close, let’s continue to reduce isolation for those affected by this debilitating disease.